Kim Fletcher

-Kim Fletcher (born 17 September 1956) is a partner of the international corporate communications firm Brunswick, and a former journalist and newspaper editor.
+Kim Fletcher (born 17 September 1956) is a British former journalist and newspaper editor, and is currently a partner of the international corporate communications firm Brunswick.

-Educated at Heversham Grammar School, Westmorland, Hertford College, Oxford, where he read law, and University College, Cardiff, where he received a postgraduate diploma in journalism, Fletcher worked for various newspapers before being appointed news editor and then deputy editor of The Sunday Telegraph.
+Fletcher attended Heversham Grammar School, Westmorland, and read law at Hertford College, Oxford.
+He later received a postgraduate diploma in journalism from University College, Cardiff.
+He worked for various newspapers before being appointed news editor and then deputy editor of The Sunday Telegraph.
 He left to become editor of The Independent on Sunday from 1998 to 1999, then returned to be Editorial Director of Hollinger's Telegraph New Media, the internet arm of Telegraph Group Limited, from 2000 to 2003 and Editorial Director of Telegraph Group Limited from 2003 to 2005.

+Kim Fletcher served as chairman of the National Council for the Training of Journalists (NCTJ) between 2004 and 2024.
+Upon stepping down as chairman in 2024, he was named emeritus chairman.

 Kim Fletcher is author of The Journalist's Handbook (Macmillan).

+Personal life

-He is married to the journalist Sarah Sands, former editor of the Today programme, and former editor of the Evening Standard and The Sunday Telegraph.
+Fletcher is married to the journalist Sarah Sands, former editor of the Today programme, and former editor of the Evening Standard and The Sunday Telegraph.
+They have a son and a daughter.